Myau5x/anti-recommender/README.md

 Assign clusters to restaurants using Random Forest (GradientBoostClassifier)

-Predict If user rate restaurant as bad
+Predict if user rate restaurant as bad

 ## Web site